pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/about-page.md

 ## Add a Team Member In About Page

-To add a team member in the about page, open `People.js` located in `components/TeamMember`, it should be an array of objects look like this:
+To add a team member to the About page, open `People.js` located in `components/TeamMember`, it should be an array of objects that look like this:

 ```javascript
 const people = [